 Few places in America can rival Gettysburg in terms of importance in Civil War history.
 Its strategic location led to the town’s involvement in one of the bloodiest and most significant battles in the War Between the States.
 Leaving Lancaster, you will once again connect with Route 30 towards Gettysburg; the distance is a relatively short 55 miles.

 The vast park covers 31 miles of marked avenues, and includes 1,300 monuments and markers and three observation towers.
-It has been preserved to allow visitors to try and understand the trials that the soldiers endured during this brief and all too bloody battle.
+It has been preserved to allow visitors to try and understand the trials that the soldiers endured during this all too bloody battle.

 Civil War buffs can and do spend weeks exploring the battlefields, some making annual pilgrimages to the site, but much can be understood about the Civil War from even a short visit.
 You can wander and discover the battlefields on your own, or book a private tour at the Visitors Center.

-The area has no lack of motels, hotels and campsites that cater to families and family-friendly restaurants abound.
+The area has no lack of motels, inns or hotels that cater to families and family-friendly restaurants abound.
 There are several miniature golf courses in town, so it is not purely military history and battlefields.
 A good time can be had by families who are not particularly drawn to historical sites of this sort and you’ll be delighted how much fun gaining knowledge of this important period of American history can be.

 Dear Reader: This page may contain affiliate links which may earn a commission if you click through and make a purchase.
 Our independent journalism is not influenced by any advertiser or commercial initiative unless it is clearly marked as sponsored content.
 As travel products change, please be sure to reconfirm all details and stay up to date with current events to ensure a safe and successful trip.